pomo-dev/PoMo/README.md

 In the fasta format all individuals must be named as "species_n" where "species" is the name of the species and "n" is a number, it does not matter which number.

+libPoMo
+====
+PoMo comes with a small python package `libPoMo`.
+It contains several modules that ease the handling of data files in fasta or variant call format (vcf).

+Detailed and comprehensive documentation can be found in the pacakage directory `./libPoMo`.